 Based in Port Hedland, Western Australia, Emma’s role is to oversee the health and safety of 300 employees with Qube.
 She is directly responsible for two advisors and an essential part of her job is to minimise risks in order to keep the supply chain running smoothly.
-Espicially, considering how Port Hedland contributes to around 26.4 billion dollars into the Western Australian economy.
+This is especially important given Port Hedland’s contribution of approximately 26.4 billion dollars to the Western Australian economy.
 But how did she end up in this position?

 As a kid, Emma loved sport.
 She followed this into a Bachelor of Sport Science (Human Movement) at the University of Queensland.
 She was still unsure of what she wanted to be when she grew up or where her career was headed.
 However, she undertook work experience with a mining giant in Queensland and this was where she began to see some of the broader career opportunities that were presented to her.